escowin/stroke-rate/README.md

 #### Prerequisites
 - Node.js 20.19+ or 22.12+
 - npm or yarn
-- Modern browser with Web Bluetooth API support (Chrome/Edge on Android, Safari on iOS)
+- Modern browser with Web Bluetooth API support (Chrome/Edge on Android)

 #### Installation